brownieboy/add-footer-close-button/README.md

 So, I put together this Chrome extension to add a button that hides that footer bar whenever it detects one.
 That's all it does.
 There's no options.

-It currently works on the following Medium-style sites:
+It currently works on the following Medium-style sites (list not exclusive):
 * medium.com
 * medium.mybridge.co
 * hackernoon.com